emericg/WatchFlower/README.md

 ### Developers

-You can browse the code here on GitHub, submit patches and pull requests!
+You can browse the code on the GitHub page, submit patches and pull requests!
 Your help would be greatly appreciated ;-)

 ### Users

-You can help us finding bugs, proposing new features and more!
-Visit the "Issues" section in the GitHub menu to start.
+You can help us find and report bugs, propose new features, help with the documentation and more!
+Visit the Issues section of the GitHub page to start!

+## License

+WatchFlower is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+Read the [LICENSE](LICENSE) file or [consult the licence on the FSF website](https://www.gnu.org/licenses/gpl-3.0.txt) directly.

+Emeric Grange <emeric.grange@gmail.com>